 → Report Egeria densa to the National Museum of Natural History.

 The large-flowered water weed is an aquatic plant with a very wide ecological amplitude.
 It thrives in a variety of freshwater habitats: while it prefers flowing systems it may also be found in still waters.
-The species is not light demanding and is able to develop in deep and turbid waters.
-The submerged perennial makes dense monospecific populations which often colonize whole water bodies, restrict water movement, cut off light, produce anoxic conditions and trap sediments in the system.
+The species is not light-demanding and is able to develop in deep and turbid waters.
+The submerged perennial makes dense monospecific populations which often colonise whole water bodies, restrict water movement, cut off light, produce anoxic conditions and trap sediments in the system.
 The large-flowered water weed has been reported to outcompete native aquatic plants and to adversely affect fish communities (Source: http://ias.biodiversity.be/species/show/54).

 ISEIA protocol: A1 (2+3+3+3) = Black List.
 Updated on 22 June 2018 by Christian Ries and Manou Pfeiffenschneider.
 Former assessment: A0 (2+3+3+3) = Alert List (Ries et al. 2013: 18).

 - Ries, C., Y. Krippel, M. Pfeiffenschneider & S. Schneider, 2013.
 Environmental impact assessment and black, watch and alert list classification after the ISEIA Protocol of non-native vascular plant species in Luxembourg.
 Bull.
 Soc.
 Nat. luxemb.
 114: 15-21.
 [PDF 652 KB]